 (E) The Native Americans of Wichita use dance in many of their traditions.

 Choice (A) sounds very main idea-ish: note the balance of detailed (Native Americans of Wichita) and general (rich cultural history) description.
-Choice (E) is a bit less general, but could very well be the main idea of a different sort of passage.
-They are both of adequate focus for a LSAT essay, but by this process of elimination you have improved your chances of choosing the correct answer from 1 in 5 to 50/50.
+Choice (E) is a bit less general, but could very well be the Main Idea of a different sort of passage.
+They are both of adequate focus for an LSAT essay, but by this process of elimination, you have improved your chances of choosing the correct answer from 1 in 5 to 50/50.

 Look at the Questions for the Big Idea

 If, as we have said, many Macro questions revolve around the Big Idea, then isn’t it possible to get clues about the Main Idea from the questions themselves?
 If all fails, look at the questions and maybe it will give you a clue about what the LSAT considers important about the essay.
 In addition, as you get to the second and third question on the essay, this will help tighten your understanding of the essay.

 Every essay has a Big Idea—the Main Idea around which the essay is constructed.
 You must find the Main Idea.
 It will help you answer many of the questions.